-Monash has a high level of cultural diversity, with half of our residents born in another country.
+Monash has a high level of cultural diversity, with around half of residents born in another country.

-In the 2016 Census, 48.9% of Monash residents identified as being born in another country, compared with 33.8% of Metropolitan Melbourne.5
+In the 2016 Census, 48.9% of Monash residents identified as being born in another country, compared with 33.8% of Metropolitan Melbourne.

-The top three overseas countries of birth are China (12.5%), India (5.3%), and Sri Lanka (3.6%).6
+The top three overseas countries of birth are China (12.5%), India (5.3%), and Sri Lanka (3.6%).

 Half of Monash residents speak a language other than English at home.
-The most frequently spoken languages are Mandarin, Greek, Cantonese and Sinhalese.7
+The most frequently spoken languages are Mandarin, Greek, Cantonese and Sinhalese.

-Monash has a relatively larger proportion of overseas arrivals who arrived between 2011 and August 2016 (28.9%) compared with Metropolitan Melbourne (23.5%).8
+Monash has a relatively larger proportion of overseas arrivals who arrived between 2011 and August 2016 (28.9%) compared with Metropolitan Melbourne (23.5%).

 The percentage of humanitarian arrivals in Monash is relatively low.
-In 2020 Monash had 48 asylum seekers, which is less than 1% of all asylum seekers in Victoria.9
+Monash has less than 40 asylum seekers, which is less than 1% of all asylum seekers in Victoria.